MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-pool-resizing-failure.md

 Here are some potential solutions to this issue::

-- Retry Later: Resource availability can change as resources are constantly being freed up in the cluster, region, or zone1.
+- Retry Later: Resource availability can change as resources are constantly being freed up in the cluster, region, or zone.
 - Change VM Size: If possible, you could create a new pool with different VM size.
 - Use the Batch service in another available region.